ryanallen/words-of-my-perfect-teacher/README.md

 # <div align="center">CHAPTER THREE<br><i>The defects of <a href="#saṃsāra">saṃsāra</a></i></div>

-> *Understanding that samsaric activities are empty of meaning,*
+> *Understanding that saṃsāric activities are empty of meaning,*
 *With great compassion you strive only for the benefit of others.*
 *Without attachment to [saṃsāra](#saṃsāra) or [nirvāṇa](#nirvāṇa), you act according to the [Great Vehicle](#great-vehicle).*
 *Peerless Teacher, at your feet I bow.*